 Once the selection has been made put all of the samples together to see what the final product will look like and to ensure that they all coordinate and compliment each other nicely.
 These steps will help to make certain that the perfect paint color is found!
 Paint is a very important part of the overall design.
 It can really help to transform the space and create an impact, but it is not something that should be repeatedly second-guessed or stressed over.
 After all, it can just as easily be painted over.

 This is often one of the most misused and misunderstood phrases in the world of design.
 It is often confused or used interchangeably with the Contemporary style even though they are different.
 Today’s modern style is based largely on a movement that occurred during the 20th century.
 In keeping with the philosophy of the design movement, modern style focuses on functionality over aesthetics.
-If a detail in the design does not serve a specific purpose then it is not necessary at all.

 Generally there is an emphasis on the linear form, whether it be vertical or horizontal.
 This keeps the space basic and uncluttered.
 The color scheme is often very simple and monochromatic.
 Nature is often incorporated and celebrated in the design with the use of natural light, colors, and materials.
 Modern style can be considered the opposite of its Traditional counterpart in many ways.

 With the increasingly popular idea of reusing abandoned industrial spaces it is no wonder why this style has grown in demand over the past few years.
 This style is normally found in more urban areas that naturally possess many of the common features, such as ample natural lighting and raw, exposed materials.
 The highlight of this style is the emphasis on the unfinished.